qwerty12/mpv-config/scripts/uosc/README.md

 [            add speed -0.25; script-binding uosc/flash-speed
 ]            add speed  0.25; script-binding uosc/flash-speed
 \            set speed 1; script-binding uosc/flash-speed
->            script-binding uosc/next; script-binding uosc/flash-top-bar; script-binding uosc/flash-timeline
+>            script-binding uosc/next; script-message-to uosc flash-elements top_bar,timeline
-<            script-binding uosc/prev; script-binding uosc/flash-top-bar; script-binding uosc/flash-timeline
+<            script-binding uosc/prev; script-message-to uosc flash-elements top_bar,timeline
 ```

 Case for `(flash/decide)-pause-indicator`: mpv handles frame stepping forward by briefly resuming the video, which causes pause indicator to flash, and none likes that when they are trying to compare frames.
-The solution is to enable manual pause indicator (`pause_indicator=manual`) and use `flash-pause-indicator` (for a brief flash) or `decide-pause-indicator` (for a static indicator) as a secondary command to all bindings you wish would display it (see space binding example above).
+The solution is to enable manual pause indicator (`pause_indicator=manual`) and use `flash-pause-indicator` (for a brief flash) or `decide-pause-indicator` (for a static indicator) as a secondary command to appropriate bindings.

 #### `menu`